"What was this place, anyway?"

 Furnace hear more

-share in the fascination Beckley Furnace has for many of us today.
+share in the fascination Beckley Furnace has for us today.

 for more information about Beckley Furnace, Connecticut's